-Perched on a steeply sloping hill, the project presented the challenge of building a one-level home on a steep, wooded site without disrupting the land.
+Due to its location, the project presented the challenge of building a one-level home on a steep, wooded site without disrupting the land.
 To minimize excavation, the main level was elevated, while the floor plan follows the curve of the hill, preserving the maximum number of trees and opening the house outward.
 Inspired by the design’s exemplary siting on the land, the City of West Lake Hills intends to use the house as a best-practice model for future projects.